-Fundraising for the charitable and not-for-profit sector has been dominated over the years by traditional methods such as street fundraising and direct mail.
+Fundraising for charities and not-for-profit sector has been dominated over the years by traditional methods such as street fundraising and direct mail.

-In an ever more competitive market for donations to charitable causes, small and medium sized charities and charitable foundations will need to find alternative means in order to survive and thrive in the world of philanthropy.
+In an ever more competitive market for donations to charitable causes, small and medium sized charities will need to find alternative means in order to survive.

 The problem with traditional fundraising methods: